 - Optic gliomas grow in the optic nerve and parts of the eye.
 It is observed to affect children younger than age 10.

 Survival from primary brain tumors and the outcome of the treatment depends on the type of tumor, its location, size, and extent of its growth.

 It also depends on the patient’s age, their ability to function and also if there are any other illnesses that can complicate the treatment, like diabetes.

-Survival from secondary brain tumor cannot be accurately predicted because if the cells reached the brain, they could have reached other parts and begin shooting cancerous growths there.
+Survival from secondary brain tumors cannot be accurately predicted because if the cells reached the brain, they could have reached other parts and begin shooting cancerous growths there.
 The complications increase and it is difficult to predict the outcome of treatment.